 As to LHM, there are two issues to be discussed: achieving a symptom-free status post-surgery (eliminating dysphagia) and the course of postoperative reflux.
 Both factors can basically be traced back to the proper performance of the myotomy.
-The 2018 ISDE (International Society of Diseases of the Esophagus) guidelines on achalasia state that a laparoscopic Heller myotomy is recommended over a length of at least 6 cm on the oesophagus and 2 to 3 cm on the stomach for effective control of symptoms.
+The 2018 ISDE (International Society of Diseases of the Esophagus) guidelines on achalasia state that a laparoscopic Heller myotomy is recommended over a length of at least 6 cm on the oesophagus and 2 to 3 cm on the stomach for effective control of symptoms (82).
+Two publications reported a myotomy that extended 3 cm onto the stomach, which reduced the risk of delayed dysphagia (83-84).
+Proximally, a myotomy of 6 to 8 cm in length is recommended in general, but no comparative publications are available on the length of oesophageal myotomies (85).
+There is also a physiological basis to the proper cutting of the fibres - the high-pressure zone of the cardia is generally slightly shorter than 4 cm and extends 2 cm from the Z-line in the oral direction.

-Based on our previous clinical study, it is clear that an inadequate myotomy, either in the aboral or the oral direction, may cause recurrent symptoms, which can be corrected with repeat surgery.
+Based on our previous clinical study, it is clear that an inadequate myotomy, either in the aboral or the oral direction, may cause recurrent symptoms, which can be corrected with repeat surgery (86).
 Our current study also demonstrates that recurrent symptoms are more common in patients with a spastic-type oesophageal disorder (TIII achalasia and DES) than in those with TI or TII disease.
 Our results are expressive primarily after twelve months, although symptoms returned earlier among TIII cases (3/9, 33%).
 The trend continues in the 1-2-year follow-up period, since the rate of symptomatic patients is relatively high in the spastic group (TIII: 33%; DES: 60%), while in the case of the classic form, it does not change much when analysing the time intervals (6-12 months: 14.5%; 12-24 months: 20.8%; >24 months: 18.7%).
 We may thus conclude that, in certain cases, the increased tone of the oesophagus may extend well above the level of the LES, where conventional and a properly performed myotomy cannot always reach.

 The other myotomy-related complaint is the development of GERD.
-Based on observations by Campos and other authors, reflux occurs in 41.5% without an antireflux procedure and only in 14.5% with one, thus confirming that if the LES, the main barrier, is damaged, reflux may be expected.
+Based on observations by Campos and other authors, reflux occurs in 41.5% without an antireflux procedure and only in 14.5% with one, thus confirming that if the LES, the main barrier, is damaged, reflux may be expected (73,87).
 By completing the procedure with partial fundoplication, the occurrence of postoperative reflux can be decreased considerably, without increasing the pressure of the LES.
 Both anterior (Dor, 180°) and posterior (Toupet, 270°) semifundoplication is widely used after a cardiomyotomy.
-Comparing these two methods, there were no significant differences between the three RCT trials and their meta-analysis with regard to postoperative dysphagia and GERD.
+There is an argument between supporters of Dor and Toupet as to which fundoplication is better.
+Experts in favour of Dor argue that anterior fundoplication is easier to perform and non-dissection of the posterior part of the oesophagus may help against GER.
+However, supporters of Toupet state it may keep the edges of the myotomy separated, reducing the probability of recurrent dysphagia and diminishing development of GERD.
+Comparing these two methods, there were no significant differences between the three RCT trials and their meta-analysis with regard to postoperative dysphagia and GERD (88-93, Table 9).
+Their use is thus basically determined by the preference of the surgical team.
+In a recent, large prospective clinical trial, laparoscopic Heller-Dor procedure has proved to be successful as regards acceptable low morbidity (4.7%) and durable symptom control (89.5%) in the long term in 1001 achalasia patients (93).